Restoring isotropy in a three-dimensional lattice model: The Ising universality class

 Next we have simulated the Blume-Capel model on the simple cubic lattice with $q_3=0$ at $D=0.655$ at 8 values of $K$ that correspond to $\xi \approx 2$, $3$, $4$, $5$, $6$, $7$, $8$, and $9$.
 Our numerical results are given in table \ref{Blumexi}.

-Fitting all data for $r_3$ with $\xi_{(1,0,0)} \ge 3$ by using the Ansatz~(\ref{vioansatz1}) we get $x=2.010(4)$ and $\chi^2/$d.o.f. $=0.32$.
+Fitting all data for $r_3$ with $\xi \ge 3$ by using the Ansatz~(\ref{vioansatz1}) we get $x=2.010(4)$ and $\chi^2/$d.o.f. $=0.32$.
 Fitting all data with an Ansatz containing a correction term $\propto L^{-2}$ we get $x=2.010(7)$ and $\chi^2/$d.o.f. $=0.32$.
 Fixing $x=2.022665$ in the Ansatz~(\ref{vioansatz1}), we get very similar results for the amplitude $a$ for both the Ising and the improved Blume-Capel model.
-We conclude, that the anisotropy depends little on the amplitude of leading corrections to scaling, as we conjectured in the beginning.
-This fact is illustrated in Fig. \ref{violF} were we plot $(r_3-1) \xi^{\omega_{NR}}$.
+We conclude, that the spatial anisotropy depends little on the amplitude of leading corrections to scaling, as we conjectured in the beginning.
+This fact is illustrated in Fig. \ref{violF} were we plot $(r_2-1) \xi^{\omega_{NR}}$ and $(r_3-1) \xi^{\omega_{NR}}$ versus the correlation length $\xi$.
 The data for the two models fall essentially on top of each other.